moucheng2017/MRI-GMM-VAE/README.md

 ### (Under construction, only simulations available for now) Variational Mapping of MRI:
 We introduce and demonstrate a new paradigm for quantitative parameter mapping in MRI.
-Parameter mapping techniques, such as diffusion MRI (dMRI) and quantitative MRI (qMRI), have the potential to robustly and repeatably measure biologically-relevant tissue maps that strongly relate to underlying microstructure.
-Quantitative maps are calculated by fitting a model to multiple images, e.g. with least-squares or machine learning.
+Parameter mapping techniques, such as diffusion MRI and quantitative MRI, have the potential to robustly and repeatably measure biologically-relevant tissue maps that strongly relate to underlying microstructure.
+Quantitative maps are calculated by fitting a model to multiple images, e.g. with least-squares or deep learning.
 However, the overwhelming majority of model fitting techniques assume that each voxel is independent, ignoring any co-dependencies in the data.
 This makes model fitting sensitive to voxelwise measurement noise, hampering reliability and repeatability.
-We propose a self-supervised deep variational autoencoder  model fitting approach that breaks the assumption of independent pixels, leveraging redundancies in the data to effectively perform data-driven regularisation of quantitative maps.
+We propose a self-supervised deep variational approach that breaks the assumption of independent pixels, leveraging redundancies in the data to effectively perform data-driven regularisation of quantitative maps.
 We demonstrate that our approach outperforms current model fitting techniques in dMRI simulations and real data.
-Our approach enables improved quantitative maps and/or reduced acquisition times, and can hence support the clinical adoption of parameter mapping methods such as dMRI and qMRI.
+Especially with a Gaussian mixture prior, our model enables sharper quantitative maps, revealing finer anatomical details that are not presented in the baselines.
+Our approach can hence support the clinical adoption of parameter mapping methods such as dMRI and qMRI.

 [To do] Refactorizing the code for the real MRI data.